-Ensuring that your clients feel understood and cared for is a core part of building authentic trust and loyalty.
+It is important to consider your client’s point of view.
+Ensuring that your clients feel understood and cared for is a core part of building trust.

 By Dan Couvrette, Marketing Expert for Family Lawyers and Divorce Professionals

 Prospective Clients are not Just Interested in Your Credentials

 Many family lawyers incorrectly believe that clients want to know only about their chosen lawyer’s legal credentials— and this belief is wrong!
 Clients generally assume that their family lawyer is competent and qualified.
 The very job title conveys this information.

 Consider Your Client’s Point of View

 Prospective clients are interested in knowing:

 2. Your qualifications as they relate to their unique situation.